 Exchange-traded funds, or ETFs, can make ideal asset allocation investments within your 401(k).
 Consider that ETFs:

 • Are available in a range of domestic, international and emerging market options from small caps to large caps, from municipal bonds to corporate bonds—and everywhere in between.
-There are many currency and other alternative ETFs as well.
+There are many currency and other alternative ETFs

 • Traditionally track indexes, meaning that they typically offer broad asset class exposure, which may make them a good choice for asset allocation.